Liz Truss says UK ‘working with Europe’ but not moving closer

 “So it is very important that we work with our neighbours and allies to face down Putin but also deal with the issues we face.”

-“We’re working with our partners on more nuclear energy, so that we’re never in the same position again of being dependent on Russia and Russia using energy as leverage against free democracies.”
+Earlier, her first meeting of the day had been with Czech prime minister Petr Fiala, who over an early lunch discussed opportunities for future collaboration on securing long-term energy supplies.

+Ms Truss, still a newcomer to such gatherings, gave a brief address at the summit’s plenary session.

-At a plenary session earlier, Ms Truss spoke to European leaders and pitched the UK as a key Ukrainian ally, referencing the example of Vaclav Havel, the first president of the Czech Republic following the collapse of communism.
+Behind closed doors, it is understood she pitched the UK as a key Ukrainian ally, referencing the example of Vaclav Havel, the first president of the Czech Republic following the collapse of communism, and stressing the need to stand up for freedom in democracies.

+She also went into the summit with a set of key priorities, flagging energy and migration as particularly important.

+In a statement released at the conclusion of the day’s proceedings, she said: “Leaders leave this summit with greater collective resolve to stand up to Russian aggression.

 Register for free to continue reading